bootkernel/Interview-Questions/README.md

 # Interview-Questions
-I'm preparing for interviews, so I'll be posting all my solutions in this repository.
+I'm preparing for interviews, so I'll be posting my solutions in this repository as I move forward.

 This repository will cover questions that are very common in technical interviews along with the hard ones.